ChekoMkocheko/roboticrover/README.md

 <p align="center">
   <b>Shedule</b>
 </p>
-We did not stick up to our initial schedule due to parts arriving late
+We did not stick up to our initial schedule due to parts arriving late.

 Original schedule:
-* Week 1: Connecting all parts and configure all pins
+* Week 1: Connect all parts and configure all pins
 * Week 2: Impliment self driving and bluetooth modes with obstacle avoidance
 * Week 3: Assemble all code and begin testing
 * Week 4: Prepare for final Presentation and write up